Spotting scams.

 Online, phone

-To extract money from your account by asking you to deposit a cheque they’ve sent but then requesting you send the money via e-transfer or money order somewhere else.
+To extract money from your account by asking you to deposit a cheque they’ve sent but then requesting you to send the money via e-transfer or money order somewhere else.
 This is the cheque fraud - one of the riskiest scams as it could hold you liable.

-To extract money from your account by asking you to deposit a cheque they’ve sent but then requesting you send the money via e-transfer or money order somewhere else.
+To extract money from your account by asking you to deposit a cheque they’ve sent but then requesting you to send the money via e-transfer or money order somewhere else.
 This is the cheque fraud - one of the riskiest scams as it could hold you liable.